-By Rob Lewis
+By Rob Lewes

-Ludy," ex-Fleetwood Mac guitarist Bob Welch has released two best-selling LPs, enjoyed a handful of AM and AOR hits and carved a secure niche in the world of mainstream pop/rock.
-His intelligent vet accessible songwriting, hook filled arrangements and sophisticated delivery have made him a favorite to an enviably wide and diverse spectrum of fans.
+ince the 1977 success of his first solo single "Sentimental Lady," ex-Fleetwood Mac guitarist Bob Welch has released two best-selling LPs, enjoyed a handful of AM and AOR hits and carved a secure niche in the world of mainstream pop/rock.
+His intelligent yet accessible songwriting, hook-filled arrangements and sophisticated delivery have made him a favorite to an enviably wide and diverse spectrum of fans.

-Against this background, Welch, and his entourage moved into Capitol Records' Studio B in Hollywood to record what it was hoped would be his third platinum album in a row.
-Central to the project besides Welch were producer John Carter (his second Welch LP), road engineer Randy Ezratty (assisted by David Cole and John Stream of the studio engineering staff) and Welch's touring band.
+Against this background.
+Welch and his entourage moved into Capitol Records' Studio B in Hollywood to record what it was hoped would be his third platinum album in a row.
+Central to the project besides Welch were producer John Carter (his second Welch LP), road engineer, Randy Ezratty (assisted by David Cole and John Stream of the studio engineering staff) and Welch's touring band.